 - Appears in Onimusha Blade Warriors as an aloof, cold warrior very skilled with his blade.
 His rivalry with Musashi is also toned down.

 - Fate/stay night has the "Assassin" who's based on Kojiro Sasaki and even uses the Tsubame Gaeshi and a nodachi.
 However, this version of Sasaki Kojiro goes by the theory that the man is a fictional rival created by Musashi.
 The servant known as Assassin is just a nameless man who perfected his own Tsubame Gaeshi technique and was just credited by this name since Heroic Spirits are in large part powered by their own fame and Kojiro became very famous despite not actually existing.
 That portrayal is played by Shin'ichirou Miki, who also voices the Pokemon character (James/Kojiro) mentioned above.

 - Brave Fencer Musashi has Kojiro as Musashi's rival.

 - Gandrake in Musashi Samurai Legend is based on Kojiro.
 He is actually him.

 - Ill Swordmaster and Iaijutsu Practitioner Ukyo Tachibana is based on Kojiro.
 He even has (at least in the first game) the Tsubame Gaeshi attack, though his can only be done in midair.

 - Pokémon references Kojiro with the move Aerial Ace.
-In Japan, it is named "Returning Swallow" after his signature move.
+In Japan, it is named "Swallow Return" after his signature move.
 Most Pokémon can learn the move, despite it being Flying type (Just for Pun, due to its name) though it may be due to the fact that most of the ones that can learn it have claws.